- A green board with the five lines (the Stave)

 Read the names in order to reinforce it.

-Take the black disc ‘c’, and read ‘c’, play the lower bell marked with the white disc ‘c’, then turn the disc over and read the number and show the child where to place it, counting the lines and spaces starting at the bottom.
-After doing ‘c’ take any disc and keep placing.
+Take the black disc ‘c’, and read ‘c’, play the lower bell marked with the white disc ‘c’, then turn the disc over and read the number and show the child where to place it on the ledger line.
+Next, take any disc and keep placing, counting the number of lines and spaces from the bottom.

 Remove the discs and invite the children to repeat the work, placing the discs and playing the bells.

 Draw the child’s attention to the line of ‘G’ where the G-Clef sits.

 The later work shows that the position of the notes relates to the position of the Clef.